rackerlabs/docs-developer-blog/_posts/2018-06-01-Automate-Azure-Basic-Web-App-Backups.md

     }
 }
 ```
-This function will call the ZIPDEPLOY API and pass a query string of **isAsync=true** to make this an asynchronous deployment.
-Using an Invoke-WebRequest, we can see the response header which contains a location of a log file that can be queried to see the status of the zip deployment.
-I'll do a simple while loop to keep checking until the status shows Success.
-There are some benefits of using the ZIPDEPLOY call vs ZIP.
-It will only overwrite files with different timestamps on files and locking occurs on the webapp to prevent additional deployments during extraction.
-For a complete list, please reference [Benefits of Zip Deployment](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file).
+This function will call the ZIPDEPLOY API and passes a query string of **isAsync=true** to make this an asynchronous deployment.
+Using an Invoke-WebRequest, we can see the response header, which contains a location of a log file that can be queried to see the status of the zip deployment.
+I'll do a simple while loop to keep checking until the status shows ``Success``.
+There are some benefits of using the ZIPDEPLOY call as opposed to the ZIP call.
+It will only overwrite files with different timestamps on files, and locking occurs on the webapp to prevent additional deployments during extraction.
+For a complete list, please see [Benefits of Zip Deployment](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file).
 At this point, a runbook can do automated backups of basic web apps and optionally restore the backup to another webapp.
-I have placed the entire powershell script and readme file at [Script Repo](https://github.com/jrudley/basicWebAppBackupRestore)
+I have placed the entire powershell script and readme file at [Script Repo](https://github.com/jrudley/basicWebAppBackupRestore).